 upload the modified YAML using the

-gcloud beta run services replace command.
+gcloud run services replace command.

 Make sure you only modify fields as documented.

 To view and download the configuration:

 gcloud run services describe SERVICE --format export > service.yaml

 apiVersion: serving.knative.dev/v1 kind: Service metadata: name: SERVICE spec: template: spec: containers: - image: IMAGE resources: limits: memory: SIZE